obdev/v-usb/usbdrv/Readme.txt

 ========================
 We supply assembler modules for clock frequencies of 12 MHz, 12.8 MHz, 15 MHz, 16 MHz, 16.5 MHz 18 MHz and 20 MHz.
 Other clock rates are not supported.
-The actual clock rate must be configured in usbdrv.h unless you use the default 12 MHz.
+The actual clock rate must be configured in usbconfig.h.

 12 MHz Clock
 This is the traditional clock rate of V-USB because it's the lowest clock